groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xml-to-pdf.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XML"
+        - icon: "far fa-file-code"
           title: " About XML File Format"
           content: |
             XML stands for Extensible Markup Language that is similar to HTML but different in using tags for defining objects.
 The whole idea behind creation of XML file format was to store and transport data without being dependent on software or hardware tools.
 Its popularity is due to it being both human as well as machine readable.
 This enables it to create common data protocols in the form of objects to be stored and shared over network such as World Wide Web (WWW).
-The “X” in XML is for extensible which implies that the language can be extended to any number of symbols as per user requirements.
-It is for these features that many standard file formats make use of it such as Microsoft Open XML, LibreOffice OpenDocument, XHTML and SVG.

           link: "https://docs.fileformat.com/web/xml/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"